QuietJoon/doldol/Results.md

 Results
 ====

-Reduced about 6% of runtime from a simulation.
+This really works in some cases.

-The simulation uses Enum list and it is used to find any intersect element.
+A simulation uses a function which works as same as `anyReq` to find any intersect element in two given Enum list.
-The implementation of the function is recursive function, and is replaced with a `if` and `not . exclude`.
+The implementation of the function is recursive function.
+At first time, the function is replaced with a `if` and `not . exclude` when there is no `anyReq` function.
+The result shows that the library reduced about 6% of elapsed time at the simulation.